gregmsanderson/fly-live-beats/docs/11-aws-run-globally.md

 When you create resources (like EC2 instances), they are put in a VPC.
 If you want one of those resources (for example an ECS container) to communicate with a resource in a VPC in another AWS region (for example an RDS instance), you need to set up [VPC peering](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peering.html).

-The problem is that _my_ default VPC in `eu-west-2` has a CIDR that overlaps the default VPC in `us-west-2`.
+But ... my default VPC (in `eu-west-2`) has a CIDR that overlaps the default VPC in `us-west-2`.
 Which means ...
 [I can't use VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-basics.html#vpc-peering-limitations):

 > You cannot create a VPC peering connection between VPCs that have matching or overlapping IPv4 CIDR blocks.

-> You cannot create a VPC peering connection between VPCs that have matching or overlapping IPv6 CIDR blocks.
+You cannot create a VPC peering connection between VPCs that have matching or overlapping IPv6 CIDR blocks.

+Oh.
 If I were to proceed on, well, I would face [this unfortunate issue](https://serverfault.com/questions/698797/connecting-two-aws-vpc-regions-of-the-same-cidr-range).

-The good news: you can create a _new_ VPC, [for free](https://aws.amazon.com/vpc/faqs/)
+Good news: you can create a _new_ VPC, [for free](https://aws.amazon.com/vpc/faqs/)

 > There are no additional charges for creating and using the VPC itself

-The bad news: it does involve quite a few steps, both to create the VPC and then to peer with the one in your other AWS region.
+Bad news: it does involve quite a few steps, both to create the VPC and then to peer with the one in your other AWS region.

-I'll give it a try.
+I'll give it a try ...

+## New VPC

-First, in `us-west-2` I'll create a new VPC with a new IPv4 CIDR block (that does not overlap the one used by `eu-west-2`).
+In `us-west-2` I'll visit the "VPC" console and create a new VPC.
+That will have a new IPv4 CIDR block that does _not_ overlap the one used by `eu-west-2`.

-I'm currently only using public subnets but by default it creates two public ones and two private ones.
+I'm currently only using public subnets but by default a new VPC in this region creates two public ones and two private ones.

 ## VPC peering